stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The general requirements for the structure of a Kernel are explained in the :ref:`kernel-layer` section.
-In the LFRic API there are five different Kernel types; general purpose, CMA, inter-grid, domain and :ref:`dynamo0.3-built-ins`.
+In the LFRic API there are five different Kernel types; general purpose, CMA, inter-grid, domain and :ref:`lfric-built-ins`.
 In the case of built-ins, PSyclone generates the source of the kernels.
 This section explains the rules for the other four, user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.
 Domain kernels are distinct